jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
 `Exception` handling is more performance intensive than might be expected, compared to an `if` statement.
-When no exception goes off, exception handling might perform well, but when an exception does go off, quite a few things happen, like gathering stack trace information.
+When no `Exception` goes off, `Exception` handling might perform well, but when an `Exception` does go off, quite a few things happen, like gathering `StackTrace` information.

 ### Entity Equality by ID

-Entity equality checks might be better done by ID than by reference.
+[Entity](patterns.md#entity) equality checks might be better done by `ID` than by reference.

 <table><tr><th class="green">Recommended</th><th class="red">Less Preferred</th></tr><tr><td markdown="1" class="green">